GaganBehrh/Travelling-Blog/README.md

 As a user I can read comments on posts so that I can read what other users think about the posts

 Result: Pass, A comment section was found on each of the post detail view  where the posted comments can be found

+## Javascript and Python testing
+Unit tests were written for both Python and Js
+Python: Unit testw were writteh to test the url of different views
+Javascript: Unit tests were written to test the next travel destionation page On Tripcostcalculator page.

+Result:These tests were successful.

 ## Acknowledgements and Credits
 Mentor and Tutor support